 Railroad companies must use extraordinary care to avoid railway accidents.
 If they neglect this minimum standard of safety and diligence, victims of these accidents can file claims or lawsuits against these companies.

 Railroad companies must maintain extraordinary care because of the catastrophic dangers of railroad accidents.
 While automobile accidents occur more often than train accidents, trains weigh several thousand tons.
 Some train accidents have resulted in multiple fatalities due to the massive size and weight of trains and the cars they pull.

 - Trains colliding with cars, trucks, and other passenger vehicles at railway crossings

-- Two or more trains collide on the rails
+- Two or more trains colliding on the rails

 - Accidental deaths when children, teens, or even adults walk, run, or play on the tracks

-- Accidents when pedestrians try to cross the track at non-railway crossing intersections
+- Pedestrians trying to cross the track at non-railway crossing intersections

 - Train operators and conductors who make mistakes while onboard, leading to an accident

 Georgia Has Set Strict Laws to Prevent Railroad Crossing Accidents

 According to Georgia law, railroad companies must follow local government requests to maintain railroad crossings.
 If parties ignore or fail to follow these local government mandates, railroad companies can face steep fines and civil penalties.
 GDOT can request upgrades or maintenance of railroad crossings.

 The Federal Employers Liability Act